pikesley/jlock/README.md

 ### Keeping it updated

 jlock runs a [cronjob](etc/cron.d/updater) at 03:00 every morning to discover and apply updates to `main`.
+It does this via `git reset --hard origin/main` so _any local changes will be blatted_.

 ## Development